 Ron is a big supporter of not-for-profit community radio because it gives a voice and ear to facets of our community that disappear in typical commercial station programming.
 Community radio lets people create a connection to the many unique slices of our community – ethnic, musical, lifestyle or interests.
 Ron served on the Board of Directors of CKCU for several years, including as its Chair, helping to restructure the finances and management of the station during a very rocky period in its history.
 In the early years, he served as an advisor to the Board of Directors of Valley Heritage Radio.

-In September 2007, Ron created and began broadcasting “Sounds Atlantic” on CJHR 98.7 FM (Heritage Radio – www.valleyheritageradio.ca).
+In September 2007, Ron created and began broadcasting “Sounds Atlantic” on CJHR 98.7 FM Heritage Radio.
 This is a two-hour program broadcast Sunday evenings from 8-10 and features music from artists throughout Atlantic Canada.
 It is now available as a podcast.

 Well – that’s a wrap on the guy in the fancy head gear!